kwhitley/kwhitley/README.md

 ### Most developers aren't lazy enough.
 Or rather, library authors haven't allowed them to be.

-When something feels tedious, I design the interface I wish existed, then build backwards until it works.
+When code feels messy, I design what I *wish* I could write instead, then build backwards until it works.
 Sane defaults.
 Gutted boilerplate.
 Edge cases require the extra work, not everyone else.

 Then I code-golf the implementation until it barely exists.
 Not just to shrink your bundle, but to prove a point: